OpenSlides/openslides-backend/README.md

 ### Development with Docker Compose

-To start the development build run in a first terminal
+The setup is structured to do all development inside the docker containers.
+To start everything at once and get entered into a bash shell, run

+    $ make run-dev

+All containers can be stopped afterwards by running

+    $ make stop-dev

+You can also start the components manually.
+To do that, run

     $ make start-dev-interactive

 Then run in a separate terminal

-    $ make run-dev-standalone
+    $ make run-dev-attach

 Inside this terminal you may use some commands you find in the [Makefile](Makefile).
 You may want to use